urbit/developers.urbit.org/content/reference/glossary/aural-ascii.md

 non-alphanumeric symbols, most notably in composing [runes](/reference/glossary/rune).
 When discussing Hoon code aloud, it is cumbersome to say, for example, "exclamation mark left-angle bracket" in reference to the `!<` rune.
-To make it easier, a set of monosyllabic names for ASCII special symbols are conventionally used.
+To make it easier, a set of pronounceable monosyllabic names for ASCII special symbols are conventionally used.
 In the `!<` example, this would be called "zapgal", where `!` is "zap" and `<` is "gal".

-Here is a complete list:
+Here is a complete list of pronunciations:

 | Symbol      | Name |
 |-------------|------|